yggdrasil-network/yggdrasil-network.github.io/faq.md

 It is not a goal of the Yggdrasil project to provide anonymity.
 Your direct peers may be able to determine your location if, for example, you are peering over the Internet.

-### Does Yggdrasil work on my platform?

-Quite likely!
-Take a look at the [Platforms](platforms.md) page - you'll find platform-specific notes there.

 ### Does Yggdrasil require IPv6?

 Your system must be IPv6-capable, which just about all modern operating systems are.